 The unique Children’s Memorial, an exhibit honoring the memory of the 1.5 million Jewish children who perished in the Holocaust, opened in 2022.
-This significant addition to the Virginia Holocaust Museum’s permanent collection, is the first Children’s Memorial of its kind in the United States.
+It is a significant addition to the Virginia Holocaust Museum’s permanent collection.

 Using mirrors and somber lighting for dramatic effect, the Children’s Memorial creates a stunning visual of an infinite panorama of empty classroom desks representing the unfathomable number of children and their unborn descendants who were victims of the Nazi’s Final Solution to exterminate Jews from Europe.